 A Relevant Life policy is a death in service arrangement, which provides a lump sum on the death of an employee within the term of the plan in a tax efficient manner.
-In many circumstances, small businesses will not have enough employees to qualify for, or need, a group life scheme, and therefore the Relevant Life policies are an alternative to group life schemes.
+In many circumstances, small businesses will not have enough employees to qualify for, or need a group life scheme, therefore Relevant Life policies are an alternative to group life schemes.
 The benefit is payable to the employee’s dependants through an appropriate discretionary trust.

 At the end of the term of the policy, there is no maturity value and the policy will lapse.

 THIS CONTENT IS FOR INFORMATION PURPOSES ONLY.
 YOU SHOULD SPEAK TO AN ADVISER BEFORE YOU TAKE OUT THIS TYPE OF POLICY AS THE ELIGIBILITY CRITERIA CAN BE COMPLEX.

 DGS have offices in London, Hertfordshire and the Midlands.
 We have a dedicated team of Independent Financial Advisers (IFA) and Chartered Financial Planners who can ensure you are receiving the right financial advice and the highest standard of service.

 We also hold ‘Chartered Financial Planner’ status.
 To find out more about what that means for you, click here.